 UConn Coding Bootcamp Schedule

 This university coding bootcamp is a part-time program, with classes taking place on weekday evenings and Saturday mornings.
-Weekday classes take place between 6:30 PM and 9:30 PM, along with 10:00 AM to 2:00 PM classes on Saturdays.
+Classes take place on two weekdays between 6:30 PM and 9:30 PM, along with 10:00 AM to 2:00 PM classes on Saturdays.
 As a result, students can continue attending classes or going to work in the daytime as long as they can make it over by 6:30 in the evening.

 This bootcamp has rolling admissions, so be sure to check with the university to determine when you can sign up and attend.
 The University of Connecticut’s coding bootcamp is typical for part-time programs, and students must miss as few classes as possible to graduate.
 This rule exists for a reason—coding bootcamp is an intensive type of education, and students can fall behind if they miss even a few classes.
 As a result, the university instituted policies to encourage maximum attendance by all students.